 City of Hope also offers helical TomoTherapy, a technology combining radiation delivery with advanced imaging that results in more focused beams of radiation focused on the tumor, while minimizing exposure to adjacent tissues and organs, including the heart, lungs and spine.

 Chemotherapy — the use of anti-cancer medicines — includes a wide range of drugs to treat primary and metastatic esophageal cancer.
 City of Hope provides both standard chemotherapies and access to newly developed drugs (or drug combinations) through an extensive program of clinical trials.

-Drug therapy can also enhance the effectiveness of surgery or radiation therapy, by shrinking the tumor before the procedure and making it easier to remove (neoadjuvant therapy), or given after the procedure to minimize the chance of recurrence (adjuvant therapy.)
+Chemotherapy can also enhance the effectiveness of surgery or radiation therapy, by shrinking the tumor before the procedure and making it easier to remove (neoadjuvant chemotherapy), or given after the procedure to minimize the chance of recurrence (adjuvant chemotherapy.)